geographika/mappyfile/README.rst

     pip install mappyfile

-This will also install its required dependencies plyplus and PLY.
+This will also install its required dependency Lark.

 Documentation
 -------------